BigJozf/Valeo_Intership_Ex_2025/1_Doc/Subject.md

 - you have to print all the received points thanks to OpenCV and to record it in an mp4 file
 - if a parameter is given when  launching the program you will have to print the point and the bounding box (the previous draw have to be cleared)

-  When excuting the program in delivery/bin an output file should be saved in with the following folder delivery/data and named bb_annotation.txt
+  When excuting the program in delivery/bin an output file should be saved in the following folder delivery/data and named bb_annotation.txt

 ## Fourth option